wagoodwin/mTSPTethered/README.md

 # mTSPTethered
-Algorithms for solving mTSP problems
+Algorithms for solving mTSP problems with tethered robots (salesmen)